Golden Triangle Special Economic Zone: Economy

-Controversies
+Organized crime

 The Golden Triangle Special Economic Zone has been labelled by some as a de facto Chinese colony.
+Virtually all street signs, shop signage and billboards are labelled in both Mandarin and Laotian.
+Clocks are set to Beijing time.
 Commonly accepted currencies include Chinese yuan and Thai baht.
-Shops in the zone are stocked mostly with Chinese products and Chinese food is offered in most of the restaurants and food outlets.
+Shops in the zone are stocked mostly with Chinese products, and Chinese cuisine is offered in most restaurants and food outlets.

-Reports state that a robust industry involving trafficking in endangered animals has grown up around the Chinese tourist trade.
-Several restaurants in the SEZ serve 'exotic' meats: tiger, pangolin, bear cub, and python.
-Menus openly include such fare as bear paw, monitor lizards, geckos, and snakes and turtles.
-Tiger bone wine is a frequent accompaniment.
-Shops in the SEZ sell animal parts, stuffed animals, and ivory, all in contravention of the CITES treaty to which Laos is a party.

-In January 2018, the US Treasury Department announced sanctions against what it called Zhao's transnational criminal organisation, naming two registered Hong Kong companies under the Kings Romans Group as its corporate fronts and identifying the group's owners Zhao Wei and his wife Su Guiqin as the organisation's leaders.
-The department said, "The Zhao Wei crime network engages in an array of horrendous illicit activities, including human trafficking and child prostitution, drug trafficking and wildlife trafficking."
+In January 2018, the US Treasury Department announced sanctions against what it called "Zhao Wei's Transnational Criminal Organisation", naming two Hong Kong-registered companies under the Kings Romans Group as its corporate fronts and identifying the group's owners Zhao Wei and his wife Su Guiqin as the organisation's leaders.
+The department stated that "the Zhao Wei crime network engages in an array of horrendous illicit activities, including human trafficking and child prostitution, drug trafficking and wildlife trafficking."

 Following the announcement, Zhao Wei called for a press conference, denying the allegations that illegal activities took place in the zone.
 Saying that the sanctions against his companies were groundless, he added that the Kings Romans Group's investment and development strictly complied with the law and signed agreements.
 "There are neither reasons nor motivations for us to run illegal businesses.
 On the contrary, we have cooperated with the government of Laos to prevent and combat strictly illegal acts," he said.

+Wildlife trafficking

+Reports state that a robust industry involving trafficking in endangered animals has grown up around the Chinese tourist trade.
+Several restaurants in the SEZ serve 'exotic' meats: tiger, pangolin, bear cub, python, axolotl, red-eared slider turtle and Chinese giant salamander.
+Menus openly include such fare as bear paw, monitor lizards, geckos, snakes and turtles.
+Tiger bone wine is a frequent accompaniment.
+Shops in the SEZ sell animal parts, stuffed animals, and ivory, all in contravention of the CITES treaty to which Laos is a party.
+A local compound, marked as a "zoo" on maps but not open to the public, has been identified as an illegal breeding facility and slaughterhouse for tigers and bears.

-The Lao government has also taken some steps to curb the illegal trade in wildlife parts, confiscating items and closing shops during enforcement raids.
+The Lao government has taken some steps to curb the illegal trade in wildlife parts, confiscating items and closing shops during enforcement raids.

 Cyber-enabled crime

-Multiple law enforcement actions have taken place in the Golden Triangle Special Economic Zone specifically targeting online scam operations.
+Several scam centers are located inside the Golden Triangle Special Economic Zone, many of which are operated by Chinese criminal gangs.
+Human trafficking victims are locked inside guarded high-rises with barred windows and high fences wrapped in razor wire, forced to engage in online fraud against their will.
+Multiple law enforcement actions have taken place in the zone specifically targeting online scam operations.
 Hundreds of Chinese nationals have been detained and deported to China suspected of engaging in online crimes in the zone since at least as far back as 2016.